Class of 2022: You’ve Got Questions.

 We’ve Got Answers

-We know that covid-19 has created new and unexpected challenges as you explore colleges, understand your financial aid options, and get ready to apply this fall.
+Do you have questions about applying to colleges, understanding your financial aid options, and figuring out how to get started?
+We’ve got you.
 That’s why we’re here to connect you to additional college planning support.

 We’re connecting eligible students to free virtual college planning support through nationally recognized college access partners.
 Our partners will provide virtual one-on-one support on everything college-related—from completing applications to finding scholarships to securing financial aid and more—all for free.